splunk/addonfactory-ucc-generator/ui/README.md

       this.el,
     );
   }
 }
 ```

-Refer to [splunk-example-ta](https://github.com/splunk/splunk-example-ta) repository for more examples.
+Refer to the [splunk-example-ta](https://github.com/splunk/splunk-example-ta) repository for more examples.